Discrete-symmetry-adapted Markov chain Monte Carlo for the electro-elasticity of polymers: chain taut, collapse, and order: Statistical mechanics formulation

-A polymer chain is a macro-molecule which consists of repeating units called monomers.
-While the shape of the polymer chain and the connectivity between monomers can take many different forms, let us restrict our attention to linear chains such that the monomers are bonded end-to-end.
-Besides the first and last monomers in a chain, each monomer has two neighbors to which it is bonded.
+A linear polymer chain is a macromolecule consisting of repeating units (monomers) bonded end-to-end.
 (An example polymer chain is shown in \fref{fig:de-poly-chain}.)
-Following a classical theory of polymer elasticity--the freely joint chain~\cite{treloar1975physics}--the mechanics of a polymer are idealized such that \begin{inparaenum}[1)] \item monomers are rigid, \item monomers are free to rotate about their neighboring bonds, and \item excluded volume effects are neglected. \end{inparaenum} This means the maximum length of the chain end-to-end vector (i.e. the vector which connects the beginning of the chain to its end), $\rvec$, is $\numMonomers \mlen$, where $\numMonomers$ is the number of monomers in the chain and $\mlen$ is the monomer length (i.e. Kuhn length).
-In this setting (e.g. linear chains with monomers of fixed length), the notion of the axis of a monomer is well-defined and the monomer's state is well described by the unit vector, $\nvec$, along its axis which is oriented such that it points from the bond with its previous neighbor to the bond with its next neighbor.
+We model the chain electromechanics using the freely jointed chain (FJC) approximation~\cite{treloar1975physics}: monomers are rigid rods of length $\mlen$ (the K\"uhn length), free to rotate about bonds, with excluded volume effects neglected.
+For a chain of $\numMonomers$ monomers, the maximum end-to-end distance is $\numMonomers \mlen$.
+Each monomer's orientation is described by a unit vector, $\nvec$, along its axis, pointing from one bond to the next.
 A microstate of the chain is then described by $\mStateP = \left(\nvec_1, \dots, \nvec_{\numMonomers}\right)$~\footnote{ Note that, when using spherical coordinates to describe $\left(\mathbb{S}^2\right)^\numMonomers$, the unnormalized probability of a microstate must also include the Jacobian: where $\theta_i$ is the polar angle of $\nvec_i$. }.
 Here also, $\pSpace = \mathbb{S}^2 \times \dots \times \mathbb{S}^2 = \left(\mathbb{S}^2\right)^\numMonomers$, and

-Further, in the presence of an electric field, bound charges on a monomer can be separated to form an electric dipole, $\dipoleVec$.
-Given that the dipole depends on the magnitude of the electric field and the orientation of the monomer, $\nvec$, relative to the direction of the electric field, it is standard to assume a simple anisotropic form \cite{stockmayer1967dielectric,cohen2016electroelasticity}:
+In the presence of an electric field, bound charges on a monomer can separate to form an electric dipole, $\dipoleVec$, where the resistance to charge separation depends on the direction of the field relative to the monomer axis.
+We assume the standard anisotropic form \cite{stockmayer1967dielectric,cohen2016electroelasticity}: